 Contemporary CPM missiology finds its genesis in the twilight of the CGM.
 David Barrett (1927-2011), a British missionary statistician and sociologist of religion, is best known for his ground-breaking World Christian Encyclopedia (WCE) (1982) which completely transformed modern understandings of world Christianity for both the Church and the secular academy (Zurlo 2017, 315ff).
 From 1985-93, Barrett served as a Research Consultant for the Foreign (now International) Mission Board (IMB) of the Southern Baptist Convention (SBC).
 Coupled with Barrett’s understanding of African-Initiated Church (AIC) movements (Barrett 1968), the WCE displayed the magnitude of the “unevangelized” world not previously grasped by the IMB.
 Subsequently, the IMB launched a “New Directions” initiative in 1997 which sought to align mission efforts with unreached peoples.

 Barrett was credited with creating the concept of the non-residential missionary (NRM) (Carlton 2006, 26) which was later developed into a book by the same title (Garrison 1990).
 During this time in the IMB, the Cooperative Services International (CSI) formed as a special unit for radical innovation within the IMB itself (Carlton 2006, 157).
 Previous IMB methodology had aimed at creating programs and infrastructures for Baptist denominations.
 Known as a type of “skunkworks,” the CSI was comprised of non-traditional NRMs who had a vision for reaching entire people groups.
-A significant innovation of the CSI was learning to partner with other “Great Commission Christians” who were outside of the IMB (W. Smith 2021).
+A significant innovation of the CSI was learning to partner with other “Great Commission Christians” outside the IMB (W. Smith 2021).
 Due to IMB’s history and size, this was a novel practice for IMB during that time.

 One of Barrett’s PhD students was IMB missionary William “Bill” Smith (1944-) who was impacted by Barrett’s understanding of AIC movements and his “big picture” understanding of the world.
 Smith was the first under the structure of the CSI to serve in a “Strategy Coordinator” (SC) role (a development on the concept of the NRM) which was to mobilize all available resources for reaching a specific people group.
 A background in military intelligence had shaped Smith for cultural and societal analysis of East Asian cultures and also so-called “restricted-access” contexts.
 The proliferation of the internet in the 1990s offered novice researchers improved opportunities for research and contextual analysis.
 A key feature of the early SC training involved working backwards from a compelling “End Vision.”
 This included creating a strategic master plan based on thorough research of the context, studying the book of Acts, discussing case studies, and developing the giftings and capabilities of the SC for effective networking.
-Smith also saw himself as “an implementor and not a theoretician,” and so in the early stages of the SC there were a lot of experimentation around the catchphrase “what’s it gonna take?” to reach a people group (W. Smith 2021).
+Smith also saw himself as “an implementor and not a theoretician,” and so in the early stages of the SC there was a lot of experimentation around the catchphrase “what’s it gonna take?” to reach a people group (W. Smith 2021).
 In the 1990s, both Bill and Susan Smith and fellow IMB CSI member Curtis Sergeant trained hundreds of SCs, both within and outside of the IMB (Sergeant 2021).